-1. In the first instance, a complaint under the Code of Conduct will be considered by the director general who will make a decision as to whether a prima facie case* is made out.
+1. In the first instance, a complaint under the Code of Conduct will be considered by the chief executive officer who will decide as to whether a prima facie case* is made out.

-2. If a prima facie case is made out, the director general will write to the other party asking for a written response within 14 days.
+2. If a prima facie case is made out, the chief executive officer of the BPMA will write to the other party asking for a written response within 14 days.

-3. The papers will then be handed to the Board who will at their next meeting make a decision on the complaint.
+3. The papers will then be handed to the Board who will at their next meeting decide on the complaint.
 The Board may ask for the attendance of either or both parties if they consider it appropriate to resolving the complaint.